We Are Open For Business

 A third-generation ranching family in Point Reyes, the Lunnys purchased this historic oyster farm to revive a part of our community and ensure the health of the estero.
 We provide local jobs and a sustainable food product that supports local businesses.
 Our stewardship of the oyster farm has resulted in award-winning oysters, and has protected the pristine waters of Drakes Estero and its abundant wildlife.

 In November 2012, the National Park Service issued a decision that would shut down our business.
 In the course of this decision, NPS misrepresented the law, our contracts with the State of California, and the results of scientific studies.
 The fight is not over.
-We are in court to protest this.
-We need your help to continue.Click Here To Help
+Our case is on its way to the U.S. Supreme Court.
+To learn more, visit http://www.savedrakesbay.com In the meantime, we are open for business!
+Please visit the oyster farm for fresh, clean, award-winning oysters!
+Eat them here at our picnic tables overlooking beautiful Drakes Estero.
+Our oysters are also available at many fine restaurants in the Bay Area, and some retail shops.

 Thank you for your support, as always.
 We would not be here without our loyal fans, customers, and supporters.
 May truth and justice prevail, with liberty and oysters for all!